-Next get a single sheet of Bumper Stickers Vinyl Sticker Paper.
-It's available at craft stores, art paper stores and online.
-Though it comes in boxes of ten sheets, some stores may sell it in single sheets or offer a single one-time copy service using this bumper sticker paper after you've designed the sticker at home.
+Type and print out or hand-letter words on vinyl sticker paper once you've practiced and know you have the sizing right.
+Vinyl sticker paper is available at craft stores, art paper stores and online.
+Though it comes in boxes of 10 sheets, some stores may sell it in single sheets or offer a single one-time copy service using this bumper sticker paper after you've designed the sticker at home.

 Trim to size (a paper cutter works best).

-Adhere bumper sticker to your car.
+Adhere the bumper sticker to your car.